MellowNight/MellowNight.github.io/_posts/2023-01-10-AetherVisor.md

 ## Introduction

-&emsp;A while ago I wrote AetherVisor, a type-2 AMD hypervisor framework for stealthy dynamic analysis and memory hacking.
+&emsp;&emsp;A while ago I wrote AetherVisor, a type-2 AMD hypervisor framework for stealthy dynamic analysis and memory hacking.
 I no longer want to treat protected software as a black box, so I paused this project to study other topics such as x86 deobfuscation.
 AetherVisor is a minimal hypervisor, so it may be unstable, and many special instruction intercepts aren't supported.
 For more robust and stable tool development, it's better to use more established options like KVM.
 Although KVM has its advantages, AetherVisor remains a valuable tool for building minimal, stealthy, debugger tools and writing hacks.
 <br>
 <br>